awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-using-postman-configuration.md

 **Important**
 The access keys shown in the preceding image are fictitious\.
 Never share your IAM access keys with others\.
 Postman includes features that enable you to share and export environments\.
 If you use these features, be careful to not share your access key ID and secret access key with anybody who shouldn't have access to these credentials\.
-For more information, see [IAM Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.
+For more information, see [IAM best practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.

 1. \(Optional\) Repeat steps 1–4 for each additional environment that you want to create\.
 **Tip**